geminiyellow/globalize/README.md

 ## Heads up!

 <a name="alpha"></a>
-### This is an alpha version
+### This is an alpha 1.x version
 We're working on the migration to using the Unicode CLDR.
 This is an alpha 1.x version of Globalize.
+In other words, this is not a software for production environment (yet).

+<a name="0.x-fixes"></a>
+### Not accepting 0.x fixes anymore

 Patches to the previous 0.x codebase probably can't be used.
 If you have a problem, please create an issue first before trying to patch it.

+Are you looking for 0.x docs?
+This may help: https://github.com/jquery/globalize/tree/79ae658b842f75f58199d6e9074e01f7ce207468.

 <a name="about"></a>